HIS 120 CVS1: WORLD HISTORY TO 1000 CE

 Late Policy

-The curriculum for this course is organized on a week-by-week basis, with regular seminars being dependent upon full pre-class student preparation for their success.
+The curriculum for this course is organized on a week-by-week basis, with the course's success being in part dependent upon full pre-class student preparation.
+This is particularly the case for our more involved discussions, but it holds true for the daily rhythms of the course as well.
 Late assignments are also often an extra burden from an instructor standpoint.
 Due dates should be noted and met.

 Writing Support And Peer Tutoring